-An Assignment Calculator is a great tool that will help you plan the time required for your paper by breaking it down into smaller steps and providing suggested completion dates.
+An Assignment Planner is a great tool that will help you plan the time required for your paper by breaking it down into smaller steps and providing suggested completion dates.

 Choose a topic of interest to you.
 Unless your Instructor has assigned the topic, choose something you genuinely want to learn about.

 Create a plan for how you are going to search for resources.
 Translate your ideas into a search by following these instructions:

 Breakdown of topic by key concepts example and list synonyms

 How does using technology in the classroom help students improve their literacy skills?

 Determine which types of resources will best support the ideas in your paper.
 Follow your instructor's directions on which types of resources they'd like to see in your paper.
 Often it's best to use a variety of resource types in an assignment.

 Your best bet for resources.
 Databases provide articles from academic journals, magazines, newspapers and more.
 Our databases also provide complete citations for every article within.

 Start with your program guide – which databases and journals are suggested for your program?
 Try searching the subject-specific databases as well as the multi-subject databases.